 Further information is available at www.asdan.org.uk.

 Pupils in KS4, will have opportunities to engage in work experience on a weekly basis at off site placements of their own choice.
 In addition, staff work with pupils and external agencies including local colleges to ensure pupils are well informed and thinking about the future.
 This will be based on preparation for functional skills qualifications , ASDAN CoPE and Short courses.
 These will all take into account a pupil’s educational, personal, social and emotional development.
 Short courses that pupils can undertake include Animal Care, Gardening, Living Independently, Employability, English and maths.
-Whilst we do not offer GCSE, pupils will be supported through Functional Skills programmes in preparation for post 16 further education once they are developmentally ready to take the next step of their educational pathway.
+Whilst we do not offer GCSE, pupils will be supported through and may sit Functional Skills external exams in preparation for post 16 further education once they are developmentally ready to take the next step of their educational pathway.

 Pupils will be encouraged and supported by their parents and school staff, to familiarise themselves with courses on offer at local colleges and take part in taster days and departmental visits influenced by their individual needs and abilities.
 In all cases, a transition review in Year 11, will set out steps in preparation for moving on and this will take place in conjunction with the pupil concerned and the appropriate agencies and services.